austindash/PacMan/README.md

 In the future I plan to add a stop button and an option to remove pacmen.

-To run this program download all files into a single folder, then drag and drop the HTML file into your browser.
+To run this program download all correlating files from my GitHub Repository into a single folder, then drag and drop the HTML file into your browser.
 Enjoy!

 I do not own rights to the images or code in this program.